The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: A detailed description of the projector algorithm

-From the above description it seems that the method should be implemented in a recursive way.
-However, by using a simple data structure, one can avoid the need to use a recursive implementation and instead can use loops.
-The reason that this is possible is because each subface is handled independently of the other subfaces, including its ``parent'' or ``children'': no information is exchanged between the subfaces.
-As a result, one can maintain a list of subfaces, called $FaceQueue$ (each subface is represented by a set of two unit vectors, which correspond to its corners), and run the process until this list is empty.
-See the pseudocode.
-The initial list contains the faces of the simplex $\{\psi_1,\psi_2\},\,\{\psi_2,\psi_3\},\,\{\psi_1,\psi_3\}$, where we can take $\psi_1=(\sqrt{3}/2,-1/2)$, $\psi_2=(0,1)$, $\psi_3=(-\sqrt{3}/2,-1/2)$.
-In this connection, it should be emphasized that the simplex is used for handling the progress of the algorithm (using the list of subfaces), but the corresponding unit vectors in the direction of the subfaces' corners are not necessarily on the same line as the one on which the simplex subface is located.
-Despite this, it is convenient to represent a simplex subface by its associated unit vectors.
+It is possible to avoid a recursive implementation of the algorithm and base it on loops using a simple data structure called $EdgeQueue$.
+This is a list which stores temporarily the projector subedges that are handled during the process (each subedge is represented by a set of two unit vectors, which correspond to its corners).
+The algorithm runs until $EdgeQueue$ is empty.
+The initial list contains the sides (edges) of the projector $\{\psi_1,\psi_2\},\,\{\psi_2,\psi_3\},\,\{\psi_1,\psi_3\}$, where we can take $\psi_1:=(\sqrt{3}/2,-1/2)$, $\psi_2:=(0,1)$ and $\psi_3:=(-\sqrt{3}/2,-1/2)$.
+In this connection, it should be emphasized that the projector is used for handling the progress of the algorithm (using $EdgeQueue$), but the corresponding unit vectors in the direction of the corners of the subedges are not necessarily on the same line as the one on which the projector subedge is located.
+Despite this, it is convenient to represent a projector subedge by its associated unit vectors.